 In addition to the project leader and community maintainer(s), developers employed by R3 who have passed our technical interview process have commit privileges to the repo.
 All R3 contributions undergo peer review, which is documented in public in GitHub, before they can be merged; they are held to the same standard as all other contributions.
 The community is encouraged both to observe and participate in this review process.

 #communitychannel or by direct message using the handle

 - On the Corda Slack team, either in the

 We anticipate additional maintainers joining the project in the future from across the community.

 Over two hundred individuals have contributed to the development of Corda.
 You can find a full list of contributors in the CONTRIBUTORS.md list.

 Transparency and Conflict Policy

-As R3 is maintainer of the project and also develops a commercial distribution of Corda, what happens if a member of the community contributes a feature which the R3 team have implemented only in their commercial product?
+As the R3 Alliance is maintainer of the project and also develops a commercial distribution of Corda, what happens if a member of the community contributes a feature which the R3 team have implemented only in their commercial product?
 How is this apparent conflict managed?
 Our approach is simple: if the contribution meets the standards for the project (see above), then the existence of a competing commercial implementation will not be used as a reason to reject it.
 In other words, it is our policy that should a community feature be contributed which meets the criteria above, we will accept it or work with the contributor to merge/reconcile it with the commercial feature.